 A Thai-inspired lightly spiced Pea Soup with ginger and lemongrass – This soup is fresh, light but also a lovely winter warming option that’s rich in flavor and nutrients.

-It’s winter time which means I’m officially in soup-making mode.
-This year I’m obsessed with this easy Thai inspired soup – combining peas, courgette, lemongrass, and ginger (as well as a handful of other items), you end up with a light but nutrient-dense green soup.
+It’s wintertime which means I’m officially in soup-making mode.
+This year I’m obsessed with this easy Thai-inspired soup – combining peas, courgette, lemongrass, and ginger (as well as a handful of other items), you end up with a light but nutrient-dense green soup.

 Winter is the season of cold/flu, and there’s nothing better than a big bowl of warming soup when you’re not feeling your very best.
 Or if you’re needing something to help you warm up, when your blanket isn’t quite making the cut.

-In fact, this pea soup is so light and refreshing that it works well as a year-round soup option, for a highly nutritious meal.
+This pea soup is so light and refreshing that it works well as a year-round soup option, for a highly nutritious meal.

 Recently I’ve been focusing on trying to eat more fiber in my diet.
 It’s something I’d never put too much thought into previously but, with new studies revealing just how much a high-fiber diet can benefit our bodies, consider me educated.